temporalio/edu-appdatasec-go-code/exercises/codec-server/README.md

 * Integrate your Codec Server with the Temporal Web UI
 * Securely return decoded results in the CLI and the Web UI

+**Note: Part B of this Exercise does not work in the Gitpod Environment.**
+If you want to demonstrate Codec Server Web UI integration, you'll need to clone this repository and run the exercise locally.

 Make your changes to the code in the `practice` subdirectory (look for `TODO` comments that will guide you to where you should make changes to the code).
 If you need a hint or want to verify your changes, look at